Dutch Design Week 2023 – theme: Why product DESIGN matters

 It is with pleasure that we look back on a wonderful Dutch Design Week.
 Our exhibition, called "Why product design matters," was a harmonious addition to DDW's overarching theme, "Picture This."

-During DDW, we specifically showed four new acquisitions in the Vij5 collection: the OER Servies Eindhoven by Lotte de Raadt & Kirstie van Noort, the Stainless Steel Mirror by Theodora Alfredsdottir, the Foarme porcelain by Idwert Petter and a preview of the new Tube Cabinet by Maarten Baptist as a foretaste of things to come.
+During DDW we specifically showed four new acquisitions in the Vij5 collection: the OER Dinnerware Eindhoven by Lotte de Raadt & Kirstie van Noort, the Stainless Steel Mirror by Theodora Alfredsdottir, the Foarme porcelain by Idwert Petter and a preview of the new Tube Cabinet by Maarten Baptist as a foretaste of what is to come.

 Important added value

-The value of a product designer's craft extends beyond just coming up with great ideas or beautiful shapes.
-Our exhibit was an ode to this craft and offered a unique look into the world of these designers.
+The value of a product designer's craft goes beyond just coming up with fun ideas or beautiful shapes.
+Our exhibition was an ode to this craft and offered a unique look into the world of these Designers.

 A process of change

-As DDW itself beautifully describes it, "Aesthetics and beauty are unprecedentedly powerful ways to open the door to meaning and set people in motion.
-Designers are experts at formulating and visualizing different perspectives, allowing them to take people into a process of change and break through paralysis."
+As DDW itself so nicely describes it: “Aesthetics and beauty are incredibly powerful ways to open the door to meaning and get people moving.
+Designers are experts in formulating and visualizing other perspectives, allowing them to take people into a process of change and break through paralysis.”

-Especially for DDW, we made space in our workshop for the 'Why product design matters' expo.
-In this expo, divided into several relevant themes, we presented a series of new products and explained the vision of the designers behind them.
-This offered a deeper understanding of the added value of product designers.
-The following products took center stage:
+Especially for DDW, we made room in our workshop for the ‘Why product design matters’ expo.
+In this expo, divided into several relevant themes, we presented a series of New products and explained the vision of the Designers behind these products.
+This offered a deeper understanding of the added value of product Designers.
+The following products were central:

 To turn groundwater into drinking water, it is intensively filtered.
-During this process, various residues are released.
-One of these is naturally formed iron oxide-containing water, or primal.
+During this process, various residual substances are released.
+One of these is naturally formed iron oxide-containing water, or oer.
 This material is characterized by a deep reddish-brown color.

-At the production site in Eindhoven, there is currently no application for the iron sludge and so this iron oxide-containing water is seen as waste and flushed back to the sewer.
-For the OER project, Lotte de Raadt & Kirstie van Noort tap this turbid water from the so-called buffer pond of the water production company to use in their products.
+At the production site in Eindhoven there is currently no Application the iron sludge and so this iron oxide-containing water is seen as waste and flushed back to the sewer.
+For the OER project, Lotte de Raadt & Kirstie van Noort tap this turbid water from the water production company's so-called buffer pond to use in their products.

-The iron sludge is processed into pigment in their own workshop.
-First, it is filtered again and dried.
+The iron sludge is processed into pigment in their own studio.
+First, it is filtered and dried again.
 This creates chunks that are ground and sieved into a rust-like powder.
-This pigment is mixed through liquid porcelain clay and poured into plaster molds.
-The products are then fired in a ceramic kiln at 1250˚C. The heat discolors the iron pigment to a beautiful beige color containing small dark brown speckles.
+This pigment is mixed with liquid porcelain clay and poured into plaster molds.
+The products are then fired in a ceramic kiln at 1250˚C. The heat causes the iron pigment to turn into a beautiful beige color with small dark brown speckles.

-The OER dinnerware consists of six different shapes that can be combined with each other, of course it is food-safe and can go in the dishwasher.
+The OER tableware consists of six different shapes that can be combined with each other, it is of course food safe and can be put in the dishwasher.

 WHY (this product is important)

-Making people more aware of the use and origin of our raw materials, and seeing the value of residuals.
-The OER used to color the porcelain represents a piece of awareness.
-It refers to one of our planet's most important resources; water.
+Making people more aware of the use and origin of our raw materials, and seeing the value of residual flows.
+The OER that is used to color the porcelain represents a piece of awareness.
+It refers to one of the most important resources of our planet; water.

-The Stainless Steel Mirror is carefully crafted from a stainless steel plate with a high-gloss finish.
-First, it is laser cut and then set twice creating depth.
+The Stainless Steel Mirror is carefully manufactured from a stainless steel plate with a high-gloss finish.
+First it is cut with a laser and then folded twice to create depth.
 Then the brushed part is finished by hand.

 In this way, an industrial stainless steel sheet is transformed into something with more character, while adding or subtracting as little as possible to its original shape.
 This takes both the usability and character of the material to a higher level.

 With this product, designer Theodóra Alfreðsdóttir wants to encourage people to become more interested in how things are made.
-By understanding how everyday things are made, she hopes that there will be more respect for the materials used and that we will all take more responsibility for our choices as consumers.
+By understanding how everyday things are made, she hopes that more respect will be created for the materials used and that we will all take more responsibility for our choices as consumers.

 With its remarkable design, this mirror adds a beautiful graphic element to any interior.
 The semicircle forms a soft, organic contrast to the straight lines creating a fascinating geometric shape.